 I think a useful term here is “functional trust”.
 We have the appropriate Bible knowledge to say our trust is fully in Christ.
 But on a functional level of how we live our lives, are we trusting the work of Christ or in our performance to earn God’s daily grace?
 Living the gospel is transferring our trust – intellectually and functionally – away from ourselves and resting it in Christ.

 So throw off the chain of pride by living into all of Christ’s promise of a life set free.
-If you see a performance-based prideful effort in your walk with the Lord, confess it to Him, and see His life breathe a sweet joy into His instructions.
+If you see a performance-based prideful effort in your walk with the Lord, turn away from this path, and see His life breathe a sweet joy into His instructions.
 One of the greatest freedoms Christ is offering is the freedom from pride; the freedom from always having to protect our image.
 A life set free is not about our accomplishment.
 It is about Jesus’ accomplishment on our behalf.
 This is living the gospel.